 In a standard house, after a flood, builders repairing a flood-damaged home would strip off soggy plasterboard, take out the flooring and rip out a saturated chipboard kitchen.
 But, once the house has dried out, then they’d very likely put plasterboard back in, install a new chipboard kitchen, and use non-water resistant flooring and insulation materials, which, if the home were to flood again in the future, would be damaged again.

-The BRE Flood Resilient Repair Home aims to show alternative replacement products in the repairs that will not be affected by subsequent flooding; products that are resilient.
+The BRE Flood Resilient Repair Home aims to show alternative replacement products that will not be affected by subsequent flooding; products that are resilient.
 It also shows how simple measures such as placing electrical outlets higher up walls and using doors and windows with flood resisting seals can help minimise future damage.
 And, if water does get in, an automatic ‘sump pump’ connected to drains in the floor quickly gets water out of the house again.

 Resistant and resilient measures used in the house include:

 - Water resistant insulation in the walls and under the floor (such as spray-applied PUR foam or injected foamed cavity insulation)